MappiaEarth/mappiaearth.github.io/about.md

    R: Yes.

-- I must submit my data to use your platform?
+- I need to send my data to use your platform?

-   R: No, all data is still yours and we do not store your data.
+   R: No data had to be sent you can configure your own server to use your data.

-- The data processing tool use our server infrastructure?
+- The data processing tool can cause server usage issues?
+It has usage limit?

-   R: No, all processing is done in client side, so no server additional usage.
+   R: No, all processing is done in user browser side so server usage is not an issue.

 - There is a simple tutorial to learn how to use?